 What is construction law?

-Construction law deals with regulations concerning designing, planning, and the actual building of infrastructures.
-This is not only limited to a set of guidelines and requirements a construction business must comply with.
-It also involves safety measures, employment contracts, and other agreements which you may go into during your building projects.
+Construction law deals with regulations concerning the design, planning, and actual building of infrastructure.
+This is not limited to a set of guidelines and requirements a construction business must comply with.
+It also involves safety measures, employment contracts, and other agreements that you may enter into during your building projects.

-Here are the things to consider why it is vital to seek the advice of a construction lawyer or have a law firm be your legal counsel when starting a construction project:
+Here are the reasons why it is vital to seek the advice of a construction lawyer or have a law firm be your legal counsel when starting a construction project:

 Mitigate Risks and Foresee Future Problems